ampl/ampl.github.io/docs/source/solvers/xpress/options.md

 bar:gapstop (bargapstop)
       Barrier method convergence tolerance on the relative duality gap;
       default = 0

+bar:hgextrapolate (barhgextrapolate)
+      Extrapolation parameter for the hybrid gradient algorithm; default = 0.99

+bar:hgmaxrestarts (barhgmaxrestarts)
+      Maximum number of restarts in the hybrid gradient algorithm; default =500

+bar:hgops (barhgops)
+      Control option for hybrid gradient (default = 8); sum of:

+      1  - use an asymmetric average for the primal averaging 2  - use the 1-norm of the coefficient matrix in normalizing the initial solution
+      4  - use the 2-norm of the coefficient matrix in normalizing the initial solution
+      8  - use the infinity norm of the coefficient matrix in normalizing the initial solution
+      16 - take the square root of omega
+      32 - contract omega towards 1 if the infeasibility is small enough 64 - omega is based on the infeasibility

 bar:indeflimit (barindeflimit)
       Maximum indefinite factorizations to allow in the barrier algorithm for